TeddyDD/kakoune-edit-or-dir/README.md

 ## Installation

 Source `edit-or-dir.kak` from your `kakrc` or let your plugin manager do the job.
-For convenience I recommend aliasing `edit-or-dir` command to `e`.
+For convenience I recommend aliasing `:edit-or-dir` command to `:e`.
 I **do not** recommend aliasing or overriding built-in edit command, since it might broke other scripts.
-Replacing `e` alias is fine, scripts should not relay on aliases anyway.
+Replacing `:e` alias is fine, scripts should not relay on aliases anyway.

 ```